NigelEarle/AWS-CSA-Notes-2018/Additional-Exam-Tips/README.md

 - A Task Definition is required to run Docker containers in ECS.
 - Task Definitions are text files in JSON format that describe one or more containers that form your application.
-- Some of the params you can specify in a task defintion include:
+- Some of the params you can specify in a task definition include:
     - Which Docker images to yse with the containers in your task
     - How much CPU and memory to use with each container
     - Whether containers are linked together in a task